strojiladam/swipescale/README.md

 This repository contains the code for implementing the **Swiping response format** into a Qualtrics project.
 For the Swiping format containing videos, visit the [video swiping repository](https://github.com/adamstr99/swipevid).

-The code is available as supplementary material to the study:
+The code is available as supplementary material to the research article:

 **Strojil & Cígler (n.d.)**